deathnail298-creator/Kaizen-AI-Integration-Model/docs/INSTRUCTOR_SLIDE_DECK.md

 No single model can be authority

+Disagreement is a signal, not a failure

 Slide 17 — Recommended Adversary Models

-Gemini
+Free Gemini

-Qwen
+Free Qwen

-Claude
+Claude (if available)

-Even Grok (if behaving)
+Grok (if available)

 Slide 18 — Hands-On Drill 4

+Follow the workbook instructions exactly.

 Students compare ChatGPT output vs Gemini/Qwen disagreements.